ankitgtron/MediLink/README.md

 ---

-# Feature 2
+# Feature 2 User Registration and Login
-**User Registration and Login:**
+## Description:
-   - Implement a secure registration feature allowing users to sign up with their mobile number or email.
+Implement a secure user registration system allowing patients to register using their email and phone number.
+Include OTP-based verification for authentication.
-   - Validate user information through OTP-based verification.
-   - Learn how to add signup and login pages [tutorial](https://www.youtube.com/watch?v=H8ThscWsQV8&list=PLA9oyBlTfuCguMi9PTwvA2ewTPJ7701EI)
+Requirements:
+   (a) Form for user registration (HTML, CSS).
+   (b) Backend for user data storage and verification (Spring Boot, MySQL).
+   (c) User login and session management.

-# Feature 3:
+# Feature 3: Medical Articles and Resources
-**Health Articles and Tips:**
+## Description: Provide users with curated health articles and resources.
+## Requirements:
+   (a) Add an "Articles" section on the frontend.
+   (b) Create a backend system to manage and fetch articles dynamically.
+   (c) Include filters based on medical specialties.
-   - Provide a section with curated health-related articles and wellness tips for users.
+      (i) Provide a section with curated health-related articles and wellness tips for users.
-   - For example you can add section that will show Foods That Boost Immunity, The Importance of Regular Exercise, etc.
+      (ii) For example you can add section that will show Foods That Boost Immunity, The Importance of Regular Exercise, etc.

-# Feature 4:
+# Feature 4: OPD Appointment Booking
-**Appointment Scheduling:**
-   - Enable patients to book consultations with doctors based on availability.
+## Description: Allow users to book outpatient department (OPD) appointments.
+## Requirements:
+   (a) Appointment booking form.
+   (b) Backend to handle slot availability and booking confirmation.
+   (c) Integration with a user dashboard to manage bookings.
    - Learn how to add appointment scheduling [tutorial](https://www.youtube.com/watch?v=IuYVfEuiSso)

-# Feature 5
+# Feature 5 Disease Classification Tool (System Checker)
-**Enhanced System Checker:**
-   - Incorporate AI-based symptom detection for better diagnosis suggestions.
+## Description: Create a tool that helps users classify their symptoms and suggests potential diseases and specialist doctors.
+## Requirements:
+   (a) Input form for symptoms.
+   (b) Backend logic to classify symptoms using predefined conditions.
+   (c) Display results with relevant doctor profiles.
    - Learn how to incoporate chatgpt [tutorial](https://www.youtube.com/watch?v=70H_7C0kMbI)

 ---